CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ComputeServerSettingAllOf.md

 `func (o *ComputeServerSettingAllOf) UnsetStorageVirtualDriveOperation()`

 UnsetStorageVirtualDriveOperation ensures that no value is present for StorageVirtualDriveOperation, not even an explicit nil
+### GetTunneledKvmState

+`func (o *ComputeServerSettingAllOf) GetTunneledKvmState() string`

+GetTunneledKvmState returns the TunneledKvmState field if non-nil, zero value otherwise.

+### GetTunneledKvmStateOk

+`func (o *ComputeServerSettingAllOf) GetTunneledKvmStateOk() (*string, bool)`

+GetTunneledKvmStateOk returns a tuple with the TunneledKvmState field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTunneledKvmState

+`func (o *ComputeServerSettingAllOf) SetTunneledKvmState(v string)`

+SetTunneledKvmState sets TunneledKvmState field to given value.

+### HasTunneledKvmState

+`func (o *ComputeServerSettingAllOf) HasTunneledKvmState() bool`

+HasTunneledKvmState returns a boolean if a field has been set.

 ### GetLocatorLed

 `func (o *ComputeServerSettingAllOf) GetLocatorLed() EquipmentLocatorLedRelationship`